axelarnetwork/axelar-core/pages/validator/setup/register-broadcaster.md

 # Register broadcaster proxy

-import Callout from 'nextra-theme-docs/callout' import Markdown from 'markdown-to-jsx' import Tabs from '../../../components/tabs' import CodeBlock from '../../../components/code-block'
+import Callout from 'nextra-theme-docs/callout'

 Axelar validators exchange messages with one another via the Axelar blockchain.
 Each validator sends these messages from a separate `broadcaster` account.